Bread & Roses 2025/2

 Romain 100 (1915-1994)

-Romain Deconinck (1915-1994) was for a long time the icon of Ghent's popular theater.
-Based on a number of oral testimonies, Björn Rzoska sketches a fascinating portrait of this actor, theater maker and author, who inspired many people for decades.
+Romain Deconinck (1915-1994) was for a long time the icon of Ghent's folk theatre.
+Based on oral testimonies, Björn Rzoska paints a captivating portrait of this actor, theatre maker, and author, who inspired many people for decades.

-Jaak Van Schoor searches for Deconinck's place in the theater landscape in Flanders and provides a very complete overview of his entire theater oeuvre.
+Jaak Van Schoor explores Deconinck's place in the Flemish theatre landscape and provides a comprehensive overview of his entire theatrical oeuvre.

-The role of Romain Deconinck in the film and television world, where, compared to his theater activities, he only 'wandered around' at first glance, but through which he achieved great fame in Belgium and the Netherlands, is highlighted by Roel Vande Winkel.
+Roel Vande Winkel examines Romain Deconinck's role in the film and television world, where, compared to his theatrical work, he initially seemed to "wander around," but through which he achieved great fame in Belgium and the Netherlands.

-In his contribution, Johan Taeldeman pays attention to the importance of Romain Deconinck for the maintenance of the Ghent dialect and his impact on its evolution.
+In his contribution, Johan Taeldeman focuses on Romain Deconinck's importance in preserving the Ghent dialect and his impact on its evolution.

-After the death of Romain Deconinck, the torch has been taken over by a younger generation over the past 20 years.
-Karel Van Keymeulen, journalist and expert on Ghent cultural life, uses a series of interviews to describe how this worked and how the rich, but at the same time difficult legacy of Romain's repertoire was dealt with.
+After Romain Deconinck's death, a younger generation has taken over the reins over the past 20 years.
+Karel Van Keymeulen, journalist and expert on Ghent's cultural life, describes, through a series of interviews, how this worked and how the rich, yet challenging, heritage of the Roman repertoire was dealt with.

 Björn Rzoska, Jaak Van Schoor, Roel Vande Winkel, Johan Taeldeman, Karel Van Keymeulen